dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 ├── README.md
-├── src                                 *  Source code for the project │   ├── client                          *  Client code for the project │   └── ui                              *  UI code for the project
+├── src                                 *  Source code for the project │   ├── client                          *  Client code for the project │   ├── kubeflow_nb                     *  Model code from Kubeflow Notebook
+│   └── ui                              *  UI code for the project
-├── terraform                           *  Terraform files for deploying the project │   ├── azure_vm                        *  Deploying Jenkins in Azure VM
+├── terraform                           *  Terraform files for deploying the project │   ├── aks                             *  Deploying infrastructure in AKS │   ├── azure_vm                        *  Deploying Jenkins, ELK in Azure VM
-│   └── gke                             *  Deploying the project in GKE
+│   └── gke                             *  Deploying infrastructure in GKE
 ├── tests                               *  Testing files for the project ├── Jenkinsfile                         *  Jenkins pipeline file for CI/CD
 └── pytest.ini